srozange/yupd/README.md

   -p, --path=<path>         Specifies the path of the target file to update
       --project=<project>   Identifies the project (e.g., 'srozange/yupd' for
+                              GitHub or '48539100' for GitLab)
+      --pull-request, --merge-request
-                              GitHub or '48539100' for GitLab) -r, --repo=<url>          Specifies the URL of the Git repository --repo-type=<repoType>
+                            If set to true, open either a pull request or a merge request based on the Git provider context -r, --repo=<url>          Specifies the URL of the Git gitRepository --repo-type=<repoType>
-                            Specifies the repository type; valid values:
+                            Specifies the gitRepository type; valid values:
                               'gitlab' or 'github'
       --set=<String=String> Allows setting YAML path expressions (e.g., metadata.name=new_name)